-But that’s how it is.
-Perhaps it all started with her butt, but Kim K has built an empire for herself.
+Perhaps it all started with her butt or an adult film, but Kim K has built an empire for herself.

-Made even more popular by Instagram… The new and crazy profitable niche is that of the lifestyle blogger or influencer model.
+Made even more popular by Instagram… The new and crazy profitable niche is that of the lifestyle blogger or influencer.

 What does this look like?

 It’s a blog where people care more about YOU than anything else.